uoftgasa/uoftgasa.github.io/markdown/index.md

 		- AST1501Y: by the end of April
 		- AST1500Y: by the end of August
 - **Mini-defense**
-	- A final presentation of the results of the project to a committee of three: your supervisor, the graduate co-chair and a third faculty or post-doc not directly involved with the p
+	- A final presentation of the results of the project to a committee of three: your supervisor, the graduate co-chair and a third faculty or post-doc not directly involved with the project.
+	- The

 Both courses begin with the identification of a supervisor.
 The deadline to do this for AST1501Y is the end of October, and students will receive short presentations in the fall from faculty members taking on students about potential projects.
 Once a supervisor has been found, the student works with their supervisor to create a detailed outline the project, which they will write up in a project proposal of 3-4 pages, including a